Skip to main content

 SSL_CONNECTIONS_ONLY YES

-4. Verify that x509 connections are working correctly for the ctixmg, ctadmn, and ctixmb tools, and check each tool's connection type.
+6. Verify that TLS connections are working correctly for the ctixmg, ctadmn, and ctixmb tools, and check each tool's connection type.

 Verify connections